 Ensure there is a column present on the sheet containing one of the following on each employee record:

-- The manager's First and Last name (in one cell on the sheet and spelled to match the manager's employee record)
+- The manager's First name and Last name (in one cell on the sheet and spelled to match the manager's employee record)

 - The manager's Employee ID (if Employee IDs are being used as the unique identifier)